IHE/pharm-mpd/input/pagecontent/pharm-5.md

 This section corresponds to transaction [PHARM-5] of the IHE Technical Framework.
-Transaction [PHARM-5] is used by the Order Placer and the Order Receiver actors.
-The Submit Medication Order [PHARM-5] transaction is used to transmit an medication order - typically a prescription.
+Transaction [PHARM-5] is used by the Medication Order Placer and the Medication Order Receiver actors.
+The Submit Medication Order [PHARM-5] transaction is used to transmit a medicationrequest - typically a prescription.

 ### X:Y.Z.1 Scope

-The Submit Medication Order [PHARM-5] transaction passes a Medication Order from a Medication Order Placer to a Medication Order Consumer.
-The MeEdication Order can be
+The Submit Medication Order [PHARM-5] transaction passes a MedicationRequest from a Medication Order Placer to a Medication Order Receiver.
+The MedicationRequest can be:
 * a single-line Prescription
 * a prescription as part of a group of prescriptions
 * a proposal, or a draft